-Pacific Standard grapples with the nation’s biggest issues—with a focus on economics, society and justice, education, and the environment—by paying particular interest to what shapes human behavior.
-We are interested in the psychological tendencies, customs, conditions, and galvanizing ideas that propel modern life, and suggest ways in which it can be improved.
+Pacific Standard grapples with the nation’s biggest issues by illuminating what shapes human behavior.
+We examine the institutions, customs, psychological tendencies, and galvanizing ideas that define modern life, and we look for insights that will unlock a better future.
 Through our publications and events, we explore the science of society—focusing on economics, justice, education, and the environment—with a broad community of readers, contributors, and thought leaders.
 We believe in the power of cutting-edge empirical research to shed new light on human affairs.
 And we believe in the power of great storytelling to make vivid and persuasive what is otherwise abstract.

 Our publications include a bimonthly print magazine and a dynamic website, PSmag.com.
 In partnership with our parent organization, the non-profit Miller-McCune Center for Research, Media and Public Policy, Pacific Standard works with national organizations focused on the social and behavioral sciences, bringing public discussions to live audiences.

 - June 28, 2013: Stanford University’s Center for Advanced Study in the Behavioral Sciences Announces Line-Up for Its 2013 Behavioral Science Summit